zzhangjii/learning-library/workshops/LabGuide400DataLoadingIntoATP.md

 ### **STEP 1: Download the sample data files to your local computer**

 - For this lab, you will need a handful of data files.
-Click <a href="./files/datafiles.zip" target="_blank">here</a> to download a zipfile of the 5 sample data files for you to upload to the object store.
+Click <a href="./files/datafiles.zip" target="_blank">here</a> to download a zipfile of the 2 sample data files for you to upload to the object store.
 Unzip it to a directory on your local computer.

 You will see:
-- Sales Data: **sales.csv.gz**
 - Customer data: **customers.csv**
-- Channel data (with intentional errors): **channels\_error.csv**
 - Channel data: **channels.csv**
-- Products data: **products.txt**

-#### We will be using channels.csv and customers.csv in this workshop, rest of the data sets can be uploaded for your practice.

 ### **STEP 2: Create target tables for data loading**